NBK-code/NBK-code.github.io/_posts/2021-06-10-Generative-Modeling-via-Langevin-Dynamics.md

 When a particle like a pollen floats on water, it experiences a constant barrage of collisions from the molecules of the water.
 Occasionally, these collisions are energetic enough to kick the particle in a particular direction.
 The particle as a result, exhibits a random zig zag motion.
 This is called the Brownian motion, named after Raboert Brown who first discovered the phenomenon in 1827, while looking through a microscope a pollen immersed in water.

-It can be established that the dynamical equation describing the chaotic motion of the particle to be
+It can be established that the dynamical equation describing the chaotic motion of the particle to be.

 $$ \frac{\mathrm{d}x}{\mathrm{d}t} = - a \nabla U + \sqrt(2D)\eta(t) $$.